SQL Truncate Table Example | Truncate Table In SQL

-SQL Truncate Table Statement Tutorial With Example is today’s topic.
+SQL TRUNCATE TABLE command deletes the data inside a table, but not the table itself.
+The Truncate Table command deletes the data inside a table, but not the table itself.
 The DROP TABLE the command deletes a table in the database.
-Be careful before removing a table and deleting table results in loss of all information stored in the table.
-The TRUNCATE TABLE command deletes the data inside a table, but not the table itself.
+Be careful before removing a table and deleting the table results in loss of all information stored in the table.

 SQL Truncate Table Statement